Daily Faceoff is a news site with no direct affiliation to the NHL, or NHLPA

 Jacob Quillan

-Stolarz will start vs. Vegas on Friday.
+Stolarz will start in New Jersey on Wednesday.

 Anthony Stolarz